-- Where a judicial officer who grants bail to an accused is of the (3) opinion that the accused's physical condition ought to be examined the officer may, under subclause (1), impose any condition which the officer considers desirable for the purpose of ensuring that the accused is examined by a medical practitioner. - (3a) Where a judicial officer who grants bail to an accused is of the opinion that the accused's mental condition ought to be examined the officer may, under subclause (1), impose any condition which the officer considers desirable for the purpose of ensuring that the accused's mental condition is examined including a condition - that the accused be examined by a medical practitioner or an authorised mental health practitioner (as defined in the Mental Health Act 1996) for the purpose of deciding whether to make a referral under section 29 of that Act; - that the accused be admitted to an authorised hospital (as (b) defined in the Mental Health Act 1996); - that the accused be examined by a psychiatrist. (c) - (4) Where a judicial officer is of the opinion that an accused is suffering from alcohol or drug abuse and is in need of care or treatment either on that account, or to enable him to be prepared for his trial, the judicial officer may, under subclause (1), impose any condition which he considers desirable for the purpose of ensuring that the accused
+- Where a judicial officer who grants bail to an accused is of the (3) opinion that the accused's physical condition ought to be examined the officer may, under subclause (1), impose any condition which the officer considers desirable for the purpose of ensuring that the accused is examined by a medical practitioner. - Where a judicial officer who grants bail to an accused is of the (3a) opinion that the accused's mental condition ought to be examined the officer may, under subclause (1), impose any condition which the officer considers desirable for the purpose of ensuring that the accused's mental condition is examined including a condition - that the accused be examined by a medical practitioner or an authorised mental health practitioner (as defined in the Mental Health Act 1996) for the purpose of deciding whether to make a referral under section 29 of that Act; - that the accused be admitted to an authorised hospital (as (b) defined in the Mental Health Act 1996); - that the accused be examined by a psychiatrist. (c) - (4) Where a judicial officer is of the opinion that an accused is suffering from alcohol or drug abuse and is in need of care or treatment either on that account, or to enable him to be prepared for his trial, the judicial officer may, under subclause (1), impose any condition which he considers desirable for the purpose of ensuring that the accused receives such care or treatment, including that he lives in, or from time to time attends at, a specified institution or place in order to receive such care or treatment.

-- receives such care or treatment, including that he lives in, or from time to time attends at, a specified institution or place in order to receive such care or treatment. - (5) Where a judicial officer imposes a condition for a purpose mentioned in subclause (2b), (3), (3a) or (4), the judicial officer shall cause to be sent to the person who is to counsel or examine the accused, or the place at which the accused is to attend, a statement of the reasons for imposing the condition. - (6) Where a condition is imposed under this clause that an accused shall reside in premises established for the accommodation of persons to whom bail has been granted, that condition shall be deemed to include a further condition that the accused shall comply with such rules as are for the time being laid down for the maintenance of the good order of those premises, whether such rules are made under section 67 or by the authority responsible for the good order of the premises. - (7) In this clause - "medical practitioner" means a medical practitioner within the meaning of the Medical Act 1894; and - "psychiatrist" has the same meaning as it has in the Mental Health Act 1996.
+- (5) Where a judicial officer imposes a condition for a purpose mentioned in subclause (2b), (3), (3a) or (4), the judicial officer shall cause to be sent to the person who is to counsel or examine the accused, or the place at which the accused is to attend, a statement of the reasons for imposing the condition. - (6)Where a condition is imposed under this clause that an accused shall reside in premises established for the accommodation of persons to whom bail has been granted, that condition shall be deemed to include a further condition that the accused shall comply with such rules as are for the time being laid down for the maintenance of the good order of those premises, whether such rules are made under section 67 or by the authority responsible for the good order of the premises. - (7) In this clause -

+medical practitioner has the meaning given to that term in the Medical Practitioners Act- 2008 section- 4; and psychiatrist has the same meaning as it has in the Mental Health Act 1996.

 [Clause 2 amended by No. 45 of 1993 s.
 10(3); No. 69 of 1996 s.
 3; No. 54 of 1998 s.
 12; No. 84 of 2004 s.
-82.]
+82; No.-22 of 2008 s.
+162Sch.
+3 cl.
+4.1